NOTICE TO THE PUBLIC!

 Banned because: They often contain partially hydrogenated oils (trans fats), which are linked to heart disease.
 These are banned or heavily restricted in many European countries.

 It’s important to note that while these foods are banned or restricted in Europe, they are still considered safe for consumption by the FDA in the United States.
 The differences in regulation stem from varying approaches to food safety and differing interpretations of scientific evidence.
+As consumers navigate these disparities, focusing on healthy foods to eat becomes crucial for making informed dietary choices that align with personal health goals and safety standards.

 Consider the Potential Health Consequences of Chicken the #1 Meat Consumed in the USA